Approved January 29, 2018

-During the investigation, the Administrators will conduct interviews with any person(s) with information concerning the Report and review any other documents or evidence submitted by the parties or discovered during the investigation.
-An investigation under these procedures is an internal university student disciplinary matter.
-If a student withdraws from the university or refuses to participate while an investigation is pending, the university will proceed with an investigation of the original Report.
+During the investigation, the Investigator will conduct interviews with any person(s) with information concerning the report and review any other documents or evidence submitted by the parties or discovered during the investigation.
+An investigation under these procedures is an internal university disciplinary matter.

-At the conclusion of the investigation, the Administrators will determine, based on the preponderance of the evidence (i.e., whether it is more likely than not), whether the Responding Party has in fact engaged in behavior in violation of the university's Sexual Misconduct Policy.
-The Administrators will promptly communicate notice of the outcome of the investigation (including the rationale for the outcome) simultaneously and in writing to the Reporting Party and Responding Party.
-The Administrators will also communicate to both parties the process and timeline for requesting a Title IX Coordinator Review to appeal the results.
+At the conclusion of the investigation, the Investigator will determine, based on the preponderance of the evidence (i.e., whether it is more likely than not), whether the Responding Party has in fact committed Sexual Misconduct in violation of the university's Sexual Misconduct Policy.
+The Investigator will promptly communicate notice of the outcome of the investigation (including the rationale for the outcome) simultaneously and in writing to the Reporting Party and Responding Party.
+The Investigator will also communicate to both parties the process and time line for requesting a Title IX Review to appeal the results.

 6. Resolution and Disciplinary Sanctions

-Any student found in violation of this Policy may be subject to discipline up to and including mandatory training or education, suspension, expulsion, or a ban from campus, depending on the circumstances and the severity of the violation.
-After informing both parties of the outcome of the investigation, the Administrators will disclose the discipline imposed by the resolution (including the rationale for any disciplinary sanctions) to the Responding Party.
-While the Reporting Party will be informed of the resolution, the Administrators will not disclose the discipline imposed on the Responding Party except under one of the following circumstances:
+Any student found in violation of this Policy may be subject to corrective action including appropriate discipline up to and including mandatory training or education, suspension, expulsion, or a ban from campus, depending on the circumstances and the severity of the violation.
+After informing both parties of the outcome of the investigation, the Investigator will disclose the discipline imposed by the resolution (including the rationale for any disciplinary sanctions) to the Responding Party.
+While the Reporting Party will be informed of the resolution, the Investigator will not disclose the discipline imposed on the Responding Party except under one of the following circumstances:

-· the Reporting Party alleged Sexual Misconduct involving a crime of violence or a non-forcible sex
+- the Reporting Party alleged Sexual Misconduct involving a crime of violence or a non-forcible sex offense; or

-· the Responding Party gives his or her written permission to disclose the discipline to the Reporting
+- the Responding Party gives his or her written permission to disclose the discipline to the Reporting Party.

 Resolution of reported Sexual Misconduct shall include, in addition to any discipline imposed, reasonable steps designed to correct any discriminatory effects on the Reporting Party and on others who may have been affected, and to prevent the recurrence of any discriminatory or otherwise inappropriate actions.
 Possible corrective measures that may be imposed at the conclusion of the investigation may include any of the following: making interim measures permanent, offering remedies and accommodations to the Reporting Party, implementing changes in programs or activities, or providing training for the university community or specific groups or individuals.

-The student requesting Review shall prepare in writing an Explanation ("Explanation"), which should include all relevant information in support of the student's reason(s) for Review.
-Upon receipt of the Explanation, the Title IX Coordinator or designee will promptly contact the other party and provide them an opportunity to respond ("Response") to the Explanation.
-The Response should include all relevant information for the Title IX Coordinator to consider and must be submitted within two (2) business days after being contacted by the Title IX Coordinator or designee.
-The Administrators will submit a written response to the Title IX Coordinator, addressing the student's Explanation.
+The student requesting Review shall prepare in writing an explanation of the request for Review ("Explanation"), which should include all relevant information in support of the student's reason(s) for Review.
+Upon receipt of the Explanation, the Title IX Coordinator will promptly contact the other party and provide them an opportunity to respond ("Response") to the Explanation.
+The Response should include all relevant information for the Title IX Coordinator to consider and must be submitted within two (2) business days after being contacted by the Title IX Coordinator The Investigator will submit a written response to the Title IX Coordinator, addressing the student's Explanation.
 As with the investigation, the university will provide both parties timely notice of information that will be used during the Review and will make such available upon request to both parties prior to their opportunity to respond.
 The university reserves the right to redact information to protect other parties involved.

-Either party may review their own Student Honor Office file.
+Either party may review their own Title IX file.
 The university may redact these materials at its absolute discretion to protect other parties involved.
-Either party may request to view their file by contacting the Student Honor Office in writing ( firstname.lastname@example.org).
+Either party may request to view their file by contacting the Title IX Office in writing ( firstname.lastname@example.org).
 A student may take notes while viewing their file, but no information contained in the file can be copied or transmitted in any form, unless an exception is granted in writing by the Title IX Coordinator.

-The Title IX Coordinator will consider the Explanation, Response, and Administrators' response to determine whether the university erred as identified by the student requesting Review.
-The Title IX Coordinator will provide a written decision to both parties and the Administrators within ten (10) business days of receiving the Explanation, Response, and Administrators' response.
+The Title IX Coordinator will consider the Explanation, Response, and Investigator's response to determine whether the university erred as identified by the student requesting Review.
+The Title IX Coordinator will provide a written decision to both parties and the Investigator within ten (10) business days of receiving the Explanation, Response, and Investigator's response.
 The university considers the written decision from the Title IX Coordinator to be final, and no other appeal or review process will be available to either party beyond the Review.